bnaras/gurobi/README.md

 The gurobi sources clearly have incomplete and wrong documentation.
-It appears they used some automated process on their LaTeX sources that did part of the job but screwed up a lot.
+It appears they used some automated process on their LaTeX sources that did part of the job but messed up in several places.

 The version here has roxygenized documentation.
-Where the documentation is screwed up, I've bunched them all together in a file `R/gurobi_bad_doc.R`, so that Gurobi can easily correct it as needed.
+Where the documentation is problematic, I've bunched them all together in a file `R/gurobi_bad_doc.R`, so that Gurobi can easily correct it as needed.